All Products

 3. In the upper-left corner of the top navigation bar, select a region.

-5. On the cloud computer details page, click the Scheduled Tasks tab and then click Associate with Scheduled Task.
+5. On the cloud desktop details page, click the Scheduled Tasks tab, and then click Associate with Scheduled Task.

-6. In the Associate with Scheduled Task panel, select a scheduled task that you want to associate with the cloud computer and click OK.
+6. In the Associate with Scheduled Task panel, select a scheduled task and click OK.

 After you associate a scheduled task with a resource group, this task applies to all cloud computers within the resource group.
 The scheduled task previously associated with these cloud computers will expire.

-1. Log on to the EDS Enterprise console.
+1. Log on to the Elastic Desktop Service Enterprise console.

 2. In the left-side navigation pane, choose Resources > Resource Groups

-4. In the Associate with Scheduled Task panel, select a scheduled task that you want to associate and click Confirm.
+4. In the Associate with Scheduled Task panel, select a scheduled task that you want to use and click Confirm.

-1. Log on to the EDS Enterprise console.
+1. Log on to the Elastic Desktop Service Enterprise console.

 2. In the left-side navigation pane, choose Resources > Cloud Computers.